Erin’s Recipe Rundown

 - Beef: This gluten-free beef stroganoff works well with any thinly sliced steak, beef tenderloin, stew meat, or even ground beef.

-- Mushrooms: While any fresh mushrooms will work, I prefer sliced cremini or Baby Bella mushrooms.
+- Mushrooms: While any fresh mushrooms will work for this gluten-free beef stroganoff, I prefer sliced cremini or Baby Bella mushrooms.

-- Gluten-Free Flour: Gluten-free flour (like tapioca flour or rice flour) is key for creating a thicker sauce.
+- Gluten-Free Flour: Gluten-free flour (like tapioca flour or rice flour) is key for creating a thicker sauce in this gluten-free beef stroganoff.
 Any brand will work!

 How to Make Gluten-Free Beef Stroganoff